jxx123/simglucose/README.md

 A Type-1 Diabetes simulator implemented in Python for Reinforcement Learning purpose

 This simulator is a python implementation of the FDA-approved [UVa/Padova Simulator (2008 version)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4454102/) for research purpose only.
 The simulator includes 30 virtual patients, 10 adolescents, 10 adults, 10 children.
+There is [documentation of the virtual patient's parameters](https://github.com/jxx123/simglucose/blob/master/definitions_of_vpatient_parameters.md).

 **HOW TO CITE**: Jinyu Xie.
 Simglucose v0.2.1 (2018) \[Online\].
 Available: https://github.com/jxx123/simglucose.
 Accessed on: Month-Date-Year.